 The majority of Madagascans practice either Christian or indigenous beliefs, while a small minority of the population (around 7%) are Muslim.

-The official currency of Madagascar is the Malagasy Ariary.
+The official currency of Madagascar is the Malagasy ariary.
 For up-to-date exchange rates, check out this helpful conversion site.

 When to Go:

-The best time to visit Madagascar is during the May - October dry season, when temperatures are pleasant and precipitation is at its lowest.
+The best time to visit Madagascar is during the May to October dry season, when temperatures are pleasant and precipitation is at its lowest.
 During the rainy season, cyclones can be a threat to visitor safety.

-This article was updated by Jessica Macdonald on September 26th 2016.
+This article was updated by Jessica Macdonald on August 27th 2018.